Squarespace is one of the most popular website builders in the market and is used by thousands of creators to build their online presence.

 If you want to explore Kajabi further and would like to see a complete breakdown of the platform and its features, you should check this Kajabi review guide.

-Teachable is the most popular online course platform in the market that allows you to create and deliver an engaging online course with ease.
+Teachable is the another very popular online course platform that allows you to create and deliver an engaging online course with ease.

 So, you can host all your content including videos, PDFs, etc., easily structure your content into modules and lessons, create quizzes, deliver the content professionally through the inbuilt course player, ensure course compliance, offer certificates, etc.